informagi/ipfsearch/Eval/Readme.md

 BUT: What did you gain in performance?
 The indices are smaller and instead of always querying one node, the workload is distributed among the peers.

+## `RemoveDupes.py`
+This could've (should've) been part of the `Eval.py` file.
+It removes duplicates in a `*.results` file.
+The name of the file is the only parameter.
+Run it before using `trec_eval`.

+## `LiftRelevance.py`
+This also could've (should've) been part of the `Eval.py` script.
+It lifts the relevance of results in a `*.qrels` file to 1.
+The `-t` parameter is the lower relevance threshold a file should have before being lifted in relevance.
+Use `-t 0` if you want to make all results relevant.